jcdarwin/readk.it/README.md

 Readk.it builds on the efforts of others, notably Matteo Spinelli's [iScroll4](http://cubiq.org/iscroll-4), as well as [jQuery](http://jquery.com/) and [RequireJs](http://requirejs.org/), while the Readk.it Manifesto provides an example of the use of [enquire.js](http://wicky.nillia.ms/enquire.js/) for JavaScript-based Media Queries.

+##Limitations

+###Single-page app
+Readk.it chooses a model whereby it loads all EPUB files into a single page.
+It's smart enough to rewrite internal urls and anchors (preventing collisions), and any JavaScript files specifically required by the EPUB can also be [configured to be loaded](#client.config.js).

+The reason Readk.it adopts this behaviour is to allow a simple means of loading the entire EPUB, such that it can then be read without further recourse to the server.
+With the use of app cache to store all of the EPUB assets client-side and thereby allow reading offline, this approach also makes sense.

+However, the main limitation this imposes is one of file size; this approach works well for text-based EPUBs (Moby Dick, anyone?) however, if your EPUB contains lots of media (particularly video), then you may find that it takes a long time for the publication to load (providing the browser doesn't time-out).
+The solution to this is simple: split your publication up into a series of smaller publications, and consider using the [Readk.it library](#library) to serve them.

+###EPUB-lite
+The EPUB standard is verbose and complex ([canonical fragment identifiers](http://www.idpf.org/epub/linking/cfi/), anyone?) and Readk.it makes no attempt to do anything more than provide a mechanism for prising open an EPUB and wrapping it with a basic navigation system.
+That's not to say that it couldn't be extended to support specific (and ocassionally esoteric) EPUB functionality in the way that [Readium](http://readium.org/) has, however the high majority of users should find that what Readk.it provides is ample.
+This is somewhat in the spirit of [EPUB Zero](http://epubzero.blogspot.co.nz/2013/02/epub-zero-radically-simpler-e-book.html), if somewhat less heretical in being able to cope with the existing EPUB file structure and metadata layout.

 ##Before we begin

 ###Technologies